EmanDev/CSS-SL/README.md

 ### Installing

-Extract it anywhere on your pc.
+Extract it to any folder on your windows system along with the DLLs included in the archive then run the Executable file.

 ## Deployment